antonfirsov/docs/2018/08-Aug/JapaneseCalendar.md

 "2019 05 01"="？？_？_??????_?"
 ```

-You can use code like the following to identify instances in which the current string representation of a date and time in a Japanese calendar will differ from its string representation after the introduction of the new era:
+Once the new era information is in place on any system running .NET, you can use code like the following to identify instances in which the current string representation of a date and time in a Japanese calendar will differ from its string representation after the introduction of the new era:

 ```cs
 using System;